CodeForAfrica/HURUmap-UI/README.md

 # Development

-When adding a new package, be sure to add the alias to the babel.config.js:
+When adding a new package, be sure to add the alias to the babel.config.js and .eslintrc.js:

+- babel.config.js

 ```
 module.exports = {